soniox/speech-to-text-web/README.md

 ## Quickstart

-Use `SonioxClient` to start transcription:
+Use `SonioxClient` to start session:

 ```ts
 const sonioxClient = new SonioxClient({